Complex Dynamics of a Model of Sheared Nematogenic Fluids: Abstract

 \section{Abstract}

-We numerically analyse the full non-linear hydrodynamic equations of a sheared nematic fluid under shear stress and strain rate controlled situations incorporating spatial heterogeneity in the gradient direction.
-For a certain range of imposed stress and strain rates, this extended dynamical system shows signatures of \textit{spatio-temporal chaos} and \textit{transient shear banding}.
-In the chaotic regime the power spectra of the order parameter stress and the total injected power shows power law behavior and the total injected power shows a non-Gaussian, skewed probability distribution, which bear striking resemblance to \textit{elastic turbulence} phenomena observed in polymer solutions.
-The scaling behavior is independent of the choice of shear rate/stress control method.
+Nonlinearities in constitutive equations of extended objects in shear flow lead to novel phenomena, {\it e.g.} ``rheochaos'' in solutions of wormlike micelles and ``elastic turbulence'' in polymer solutions.
+Since both phenomena involve anisotropic objects, their contributions to the deviatoric stress are likely to be similar.
+However, these two fields have evolved rather independently and an attempt at connecting these fields is still lacking.
+We show that a minimal model in which the anisotropic nature of the constituting objects is taken into account by a nematic alignment tensor field reproduces several statistical features found in rheochaos and elastic turbulence.
+We numerically analyse the full non-linear hydrodynamic equations of a sheared nematic fluid under shear stress and strain rate controlled situations, incorporating spatial heterogeneity only in the gradient direction.
+For a certain range of imposed stress and strain rates, this extended dynamical system shows signatures of \textit{spatiotemporal chaos} and \textit{transient shear banding}.
+In the chaotic regime the power spectra of the order parameter stress, velocity fluctuations and the total injected power show power law behavior and the total injected power shows a non-gaussian, skewed probability distribution.
+These dynamical features bear resemblance to \textit{elastic turbulence} phenomena observed in polymer solutions.
+The scaling behavior is independent of the choice of shear rate/stress controlled method.